Alvancho88/Praktikum-Sisop-Soal-Shift-Modul-1/README.md

 Source Code:
 zip -q -P `date +"%m%d%Y"` -r -m Koleksi.zip ./Kucing* ./Kelinci*

-e.)
-When kuuhaku goes to college from 7am to 6pm he want us to zip the collection and when he's not in college we can unzip it
+**e.)Because kuuhaku only met Steven during college, which is every day except Saturday and Sunday, from 7 am to 6 pm, he asks you to zip the collection during college, apart from the time mentioned, he wants the collection unzipped. and no other zip files exist.**

 -q = quiet
 -P = Password